spatulatom/frontend-eventsbook/README.md

 # frontend-'eventsbook'

-This is a frontend source code of a MERN app called 'eventsbook' and is intended as social media platform.
+This is a frontend source code of a MERN app called 'eventsbook', the app is intended as social media platform.

 It is built with up-to-date React.js (React 18) and is deployed on Firebase.
 The frontend and the backend are both using Google Map Platform APIs for the 'location' functionality.